Is Sri Lanka a country you have wondered about visiting?

 And if you don’t get to see the leopard, then maybe you may glimpse the big tusker.

 A male elephant with tusks is rare.
-To protect the male elephant, their tusks are removed to stop poachers from killing them.
+To protect the male elephants, their tusks are removed to stop poachers from killing them.

 Safari Sunset at Yala National Park

-What better way to end an amazing safari is at sunset?
+What better way to end a fantastic safari than at sunset?
 Leaving the animals arriving at water holes to feed is memorable.

 Yala National Park is a fantastic experience.
 Relaxing at the hotel for a swim and aperitif before a delicious Sri Lankan meal.

-With only two more days of our Sri Lankan 7-day itinerary, we were off to the beach.
+We were off to the beach with only two more days of our Sri Lankan 7-day itinerary.

 Day 6: Relax and Unwind at Mirissa Beach